rzn-example-classroom/vscode-cpp-guide/README.md

 pacman -S --needed base-devel mingw-w64-x86_64-toolchain
 ```

-Press `Enter` to accept the default number of packages.
+Press `Enter` to accept the default number of packages. **Note: pressing another key may cause `pacman` to install a different set of packages.**

 Note the `Total Installed Size` reported.
 Then enter `Y` to continue the installation.
 This may take some time.